MikeRalphson/github-pages-preview/README.md

 ## Differences ##

-- **Code highlighting**: Jekyll uses Pygments or Rouge for code highlighting, while JekyllJS uses [highlight.js](https://highlightjs.org/).
+- **Code highlighting**: Jekyll uses Pygments or Rouge for code highlighting, while GitHub-Pages-Preview uses [highlight.js](https://highlightjs.org/).
 Your code still gets highlighted, just the output will be different
 - **Dates**: Dates in JavaScript handle [Romance Daylight Time](https://en.wikipedia.org/wiki/Central_European_Time), meaning that if you're in Europe, any dates between the end of March to the end of October will have an extra hour in the output, i.e. `new Date( "2016-04-01 00:00:00 +0100" )` will print as `Fri Apr 01 2016 01:00:00 GMT+0200 (Romance Daylight Time)`.
 This may or may not be a problem for you, depending on how you use dates in your site
-- **Categories**: JekyllJS doesn't support them, as I don't use them in my site.
+- **Categories**: GitHub-Pages-Preview doesn't support them, as I don't use them in my site.
 If there's a need, however, that can be changed
 - **Include variables**: Assigning [variables for the `{% include %}` tag](http://jekyllrb.com/docs/templates/#includes) isn't supported.
 If you need support for tokens (for dynamic includes), you need to apply the patch listed below
 - **Null `{% if %}` checks**: If you check for null via `{% if someVar == null %}`, you'll need to change it to `{% if someVar == undefined %}` or just simply `{% if someVar %}`